protocol/research-website/content/posts/202003-sourcecred-intro/index.md

 ## Components of contributing in SourceCred

 SourceCred first generates a contribution graph from the input data.
-In this graph, a node is a contributor or contribution, and edges represent some sort of connection between the nodes.
-These connections are intended to include all possible ways that a contribution or contributor on a platform can express dependencies, thanks, or flows of value.
+In this graph, a node is a contributor or contribution, and an edge represents some sort of connection between nodes.
+These connections are intended to include all possible ways in which a contribution or contributor on a platform can express dependencies, thanks, or flows of value.
 Examples would look like anything from a mention on a forum post to liking or merging a PR on GitHub.

 It's worth pausing for a moment to make a distinction.
-In graph theory, a **weighted graph** has weights on the edges, whereas the SourceCred **contribution graph** has weights on both edges and nodes and a few other features.
+In graph theory, a **weighted graph** has weights on the edges, whereas the SourceCred **contribution graph** has weights on both edges and nodes and a few extra features.
 I'll probably manage not to talk about weighted graphs unless I'm talking about an example from graph theory.

 #### Nodes

 Contributions are represented as nodes in the graph and are given addresses to identify them uniquely.
 These addresses include a prefix, which takes the form: `[organization making the plugin that generates the node] + [name of the plugin] + [type of contribution]` (e.g. topic/post/user/like).

 Contributors are also represented as nodes in the graph.
-These nodes are similarly prefixed, and connected to contributions with directed edges, as illustrated in the figure below.
+These nodes are similarly prefixed and connected to contributions with directed edges, as illustrated in the figure below.
 For example, if an author node creates an issue, the author node gets an incoming edge from the issue node.
 Or if an author of a Discourse post mentions another contributor in the post, the post creates an outbound edge coming from the author.

 Lastly, initiatives are another type of node that serve as a high-level place to connect relevant nodes and discuss governance.
-It's similar to a tracking issue but generalized across the contribution graph, providing a way to organize planned work for a well-scoped task.
+An initiative is similar to a tracking issue but generalized across the contribution graph, providing a way to organize planned work for a well-scoped task.

 #### Weights

 Both nodes and edges have weights, and an edge object in the SourceCred implementation can have forward and backward weight.
-We’ll get into what these weights mean shortly, but for now, it’s worth noting that these weights can easily be set by address prefix.
+We’ll get into what these weights mean shortly, but, for now, it’s worth noting that these weights can easily be set by address prefix.
 Setting by prefix is implemented as a multiplicative update; for example, setting issue comments to be worth twice an issue emoji reaction creates a 2:1 ratio that is preserved by decreasing GitHub’s edge weights by a factor of 2 relative to those of Discourse.
 Additionally, an edge can start and end on the same node (loops), which could be relevant when a piece of content is edited or a contribution references itself.

 ![SourceCred contribution graph](sourcecred_contribution_graph.svg)

 > Figure 2: An example of a contribution graph, where the nodes include three different contributors, each making a contribution.
 The directed, weighted edges are connections between the contributions.
 It’s a [directed graph](https://en.wikipedia.org/wiki/Graph_theory#Directed_graph) with weights on nodes and edges.
-How weights (violet) are assigned will be covered in the section on Generating the contribution graph.
+How weights (in violet) are assigned will be covered in the section on generating the contribution graph.

 #### Timestamps